-- Columbia University (M.S., operations systems)
+- Columbia University (M.S., Operations Systems)

-- University of Louisville (Ph.D., electrical engineering)
+- University of California - Berkeley (Ph.D., Industrial Engineering)

-- University of Rochester (Ph.D., physics & astronomy)
+- University of Rochester (Ph.D., Physics & Astronomy)

 Introductory courses include classroom demos, lab exercises, and out-of-class discussions between students and faculty.
 The first two years will include intro physics plus courses in calculus and differential equations.
 The upper-level courses include advanced mechanics, electronics, magnetism and electricity, optics, quantum mechanics, thermal physics, and modern physics (a two-term course that includes relativity, quantum theory, nuclear physics, and solid-state physics).